vinodkumargr/COVID-19_Data_Analysis/README.md

 Install the Power Bi application and import the Dashboard-1.pbix into Power BI.
 Run the Covid-19 Analysis.ipynb notebook and get the processed dataset(CoronaVirus PowerBI Raw).
-To get upto date dataset go to https://github.com/CSSEGISandData/COVID-19.
-This is the data repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

 ## Dashboard Features